AgustinMadygraf/ESPWROOM32/docs/ZD-FJ13+t.md

-        -The two cross marks of any printing plate should coincide with the same guiding line; -The lenses can not be adjusted any more while pasting the plate for mounting precision; -The text section of the printing plate should not be on the connection line of the double sided tap, and this   line should not coincide with the connection line of printing plate. g-Check whether the printing plate is stuck firmly onto the printing cylinder with double sided tape; whether there is any lifting edge; whether there is any air bubble; whether the connection line of printing plate is smooth, etc. After all of the cases above are confirmed, cover the edges of printing plate to form the protection layer. h-If you want to unmount the used printing plate, you can make it by hands.
+        -The two cross marks of any printing plate should coincide with the same guiding line; -The lenses can not be adjusted any more while pasting the plate for mounting precision; -The text section of the printing plate should not be on the connection line of the double sided tap, and this   line should not coincide with the connection line of printing plate.

+    (G)-Check whether the printing plate is stuck firmly onto the printing cylinder with double sided tape; whether there is any lifting edge; whether there is any air bubble; whether the connection line of printing plate is smooth, etc. After all of the cases above are confirmed, cover the edges of printing plate to form the protection layer. h-If you want to unmount the used printing plate, you can make it by hands.
 If the plate is stuck onto the cylinder too firmly, you can unmount the plate by using petrol.

 ### 4.2.13.
 Installation of Printing Cylinder
 According to the diameter of the printing cylinder, adjust the positions of the sliding blocks on the two sides, to make the installation hole for the printing cylinder be at the same level as the base roller.
 And then put the printing cylinder which has printing plate mounted into the installation hole and lock the locking pressing bar.
 Later check and adjust the relative transverse position of the printing cylinder to other printing cyliners.
 Finally check the relative positions between the anilox roller, printing cylinder and base roller when the air source is switched on and make sure that all of them are parallel.

 ### 4.2.14.
 Adjustment of Printing Pressure
 The key factor for the successful printing is proper printing pressure.
 Because that the flexographic printing plate is soft and elastic, the printing pressure can not be too big, otherwise the plate will deform and can cause bad printing quality.

 -The printing pressure adjustment includes the pressure adjustment between ink scrapping knife and anilox roller, anilox roller and printing cylinder, printing cylinder and base roller.
 -The pressure between ink scrapping knife and anilox roller depends on the relative angle of the scrapping knife.
 So the adjustment of the scrapping knife angle is very important.
 -The pressure between anilox roller and printing cylinder can not be too big, otherwise printing deformation will appear.